warning Coming soon – PHH Mortgage is changing its name! right arrow

 Purchase Date Detail

-February 1 or earlier All payments (if applicable) up to and including February are received by the Seller.
+February 1 or earlier All payments (if applicable) up to and including February are received by the Client.
 Beginning in March all payments would be collected by PHH.

-February 15 – February 28 Seller to provide payment history indicating all payments due through February (if applicable) have been paid by the borrower.
-If payment was due in January but has not been received by the Seller, the loan is not eligible for purchase until payment has been received.
+February 15 – February 28 Client to provide payment history indicating all payments due through February (if applicable) have been paid by the borrower.
+If payment was due in January but has not been received by the Client, the loan is not eligible for purchase until payment has been received.

 When a payment is already due, a current pay history is required.

-A purchase advice will be emailed to the Seller and will be available on the website once the funding process is complete.
-If requested, a report in Excel format detailing all purchases for the day can be sent to the Seller.
+A purchase advice will be emailed to the Client and will be available on the website once the funding process is complete.
+If requested, a report in Excel format detailing all purchases for the day can be sent to the Client.

-Sellers are advised to review the Purchase Advice as soon as possible.
-If any discrepancies are found, please contact your Correspondent Specialist at their Regional email address within 48 hours of loan purchase.
+Clients are advised to review the Purchase Advice as soon as possible.
+If any discrepancies are found, please contact your Correspondent Specialist at their Regional email address within 5 days of loan purchase.
+Correction requests past 5 days may be submitted for an exception by PHH, in its sole discretion, if received within and up to 30 days from the purchase date.
+Request received past 30 days from the loan purchase date will not be reviewed or approved.